flora515/sarcasm-project-report/README.md

 ![feature analysis](figures/feature_analysis.png)

-The results of the topic modeling are visualized on [this dashboard].
+The results of the topic modeling are visualized on dashboard here: [Open the Topic Modeling Dashboard](index.html)

 ## Conclusion